laravel-ja/ja-docs-11.x/original-en/testing.md

 <a name="introduction"></a>
 ## Introduction

 Laravel is built with testing in mind.
-In fact, support for testing with PHPUnit is included out of the box and a `phpunit.xml` file is already set up for your application.
+In fact, support for testing with [Pest](https://pestphp.com) and [PHPUnit](https://phpunit.de) is included out of the box and a `phpunit.xml` file is already set up for your application.
 The framework also ships with convenient helper methods that allow you to expressively test your applications.

 By default, your application's `tests` directory contains two directories: `Feature` and `Unit`.
 Unit tests are tests that focus on a very small, isolated portion of your code.
 In fact, most unit tests probably focus on a single method.
 Tests within your "Unit" test directory do not boot your Laravel application and therefore are unable to access your application's database or other framework services.

 Feature tests may test a larger portion of your code, including how several objects interact with each other or even a full HTTP request to a JSON endpoint. **Generally, most of your tests should be feature tests.
 These types of tests provide the most confidence that your system as a whole is functioning as intended.**

 An `ExampleTest.php` file is provided in both the `Feature` and `Unit` test directories.
-After installing a new Laravel application, execute the `vendor/bin/phpunit` or `php artisan test` commands to run your tests.
+After installing a new Laravel application, execute the `vendor/bin/pest`, `vendor/bin/phpunit`, or `php artisan test` commands to run your tests.

 <a name="environment"></a>
 ## Environment